 My first encounter with clinical research was as a junior dentist at Al-Sheikh Zayed Al-Nahyan Hospital in Cairo.
 I conducted several clinical studies to measure the effects of oral and dental diseases in patients in an underdeveloped setting.
-I would visit each site with paper forms and collect all of my data with pen and paper.
-Once a week, I would sit down for hours to transcribe all of the data I had on paper to Excel.

 I have been struggling with an eating disorder for the past few years.
 I am afraid to eat and afraid I will gain weight.
 The fear is unjustified as I was never overweight.
 I have weighed the same since I was 12 years old, and I am currently nearing my 25th birthday.
 Yet, when I see my reflection, I see somebody who is much larger than reality.